-Already a little seasick, Ellsworth declined to eat or drink on the first day out.
-Instead he stayed in his tiny but functional cabin until he thought most of the other passengers would be occupied with dinner and cocktails and then he put on his coat and hat and went up onto the deck, like a thief in the night, without making a sound.
-He was pleased that he met no one, and, when he was standing at the railing in the cold night, alone, he looked down at the rolling water and tried to dispel the wave of nausea that crept over him.
-He closed his eyes, breathed deeply of the clean air, and, when he was certain the sickness had dissipated, withdrew from his coat a small canvas bag that had no hard edges.
+Already a little seasick, Heaton declined to eat or drink on the first day out.
+Instead he stayed in his stateroom until he thought most of the other passengers would be occupied with dinner and cocktails and then he put on his coat and hat and went up onto the deck, like a thief in the night, without making a sound.
+He was pleased that he met no one, and, when he was standing at the railing in the cold night, alone, he looked down at the roiling water and tried to dispel the wave of nausea that crept over him.
+He closed his eyes, breathed deeply of the ocean air and, when he was certain the sickness was dissipating, he withdrew from his coat a small canvas bag.

-He was about to return to his cabin when a strange man came and stood beside him at the railing.
+He was about to return to his stateroom when someone came and stood beside him at the railing.

-“I said those words today for the first in my life.”
+“I said those words today for the first time in my life.”

 “Oh.
 Yes.
 We’re on a big boat, aren’t we?
+I suppose the right word is ship.
 And we’re on our way to an exotic foreign destination.”

 “Care for a smoke?” the man asked.

-Although Ellsworth had never smoked in his life, he reached for the cigarette as if it was the most natural thing in the world for him to do and put it in his mouth.
-The man lit it expertly with a shiny lighter and then his own.
+Although Heaton had never smoked in his life, he reached for the cigarette as if it was the most natural thing in the world for him to do.
+He put it in his mouth and the man lit it expertly with a shiny lighter and then lit his own.

-“I just said goodbye to my mother,” Ellsworth said with a little laugh.
+“I just said goodbye to my mother,” Heaton said.